-The following is a list of executive officers of the Company as of February 16, 2024.
+The following is a list of executive officers of the Company as of February 21, 2025.

-Theodore L. Harris, age 58, has served as our Chairman, President and Chief Executive Officer since 2017.
+Theodore L. Harris, age 59, has served as our Chairman, President and Chief Executive Officer since 2017, and prior to that, as Board Director, President and Chief Executive Officer since 2015.

-C. Martin Bengtsson, age 46, has served as our Executive Vice President and Chief Financial Officer since February 2019.
+C. Martin Bengtsson, age 47, has served as our Executive Vice President and Chief Financial Officer since February 2019.
+Mr. Bengtsson has also served as our General Manager, Animal Nutrition and Health since March 2024.

-Hatsuki Miyata, age 48, has served as our Executive Vice President, General Counsel and Secretary since July 2022.
+Hatsuki Miyata, age 49, has served as our Executive Vice President, Chief Legal Officer and Secretary since February 2025 and prior to that, as our General Counsel since July 2022.
 Ms. Miyata previously served as Deputy General Counsel and Corporate Secretary at Allegion plc, a global manufacturing company in seamless access and security products, from October 2018 to July 2022.

-Frederic Boned, age 46, has served as our Senior Vice President and General Manager, Human Nutrition and Health, since November 2022.
+Frederic Boned, age 47, has served as our Senior Vice President and General Manager, Human Nutrition and Health, since November 2022.
 Prior to that, he served as Regional Vice President, Health Nutrition and Care - North America from January 2022 to November 2022, and Vice President, Human Nutrition and Health - North America from September 2018 to January 2022, each at DSM, a Dutch multinational corporation in the fields of health and nutrition.